Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Exploring Causal Connectivity using TAR Models

-In contrast to the test statistic given in (\ref{eq10}), this testing treats $(r,d)$ as fixed in both the null and alternative hypotheses, which makes it standard testing procedure, and the asymptotic distribution of $\Delta_T$ is $\chi^2_{\rho(C)}$, where ${\rho(C)}$ is the number of restrictions.
-The test rejects the null of the restricted model for the large values of $\Delta_T$.
-It should be noted that the restricted model tested via the hypothesis given in (\ref{eq11}) is not the sole hypothesis implying TGC.
-All alternatives to the restricted models stated in the null hypothesis with respect to the $\Theta$ would imply TGC.
-In fact, the restricted models to be tested that indicate TGC should be investigated through a grid search since the statistic $\Delta_T$ varies over hyperparameters $p_1, p_2, q_1, q_2$.
-Further, $\Delta_T$ provides the deviance between the restricted vs. unrestricted model, which makes it a proper tool to employ in model selection criteria for selecting a simpler one among statistically valid models.
-Thereby, following the confirmation of threshold nonlinearity, to ascertain a parsimonious manifestation of the causal interaction between $X$ and $Y$, we propose a model selection criterion, which is a modified version of the Schwarz criterion (SC),
+Unlike the test statistic in (\ref{eq10}), this test treats \( (r,d) \) as fixed under both the null and alternative hypotheses, resulting in a standard testing procedure where the asymptotic distribution of \( \Delta_T \) is \( \chi^2_{\rho(C)} \), with \( \rho(C) \) being the number of restrictions.
+The test rejects the null of the restricted model for large values of \( \Delta_T \).
+Note that the restricted model tested in (\ref{eq11}) is not the only hypothesis implying TGC; all alternative restricted models involving \( \Theta \) imply TGC.
+Therefore, restricted models indicating TGC should be explored through a grid search, as \( \Delta_T \) varies over hyperparameters \( p_1, p_2, q_1, q_2 \).
+Moreover, \( \Delta_T \) measures the deviance between restricted and unrestricted models, making it suitable for use in model selection criteria to choose a simpler, statistically valid model.

+Thus, after confirming threshold nonlinearity, to obtain a parsimonious representation of the causal interaction between \( X \) and \( Y \), we propose a model selection criterion, a modified Schwarz criterion (SC):

-with $K$ is the number of parameters in the model.
-The model selection criterion based estimation of TGC can be defined as the maximization of the objective function given in (\ref{eq14}),
+where \( K \) is the number of parameters in the model.
+Estimating TGC then involves maximizing the objective function in (\ref{eq14}):